ibm-cloud-docs/account/context-restrictions-create.md

 {: #network-zones-create}
 {: ui}

-By creating network zones, you can create a list of allowed locations where an access request originates.
+By creating network zones, you establish a list of allowed locations where an access request originates.
 A set of one or more network locations can be specified by IP addresses such as individual addresses, ranges or subnets, and VPC IDs.
 After you create a network zone, you can add it to a rule.

 To create a network zone, complete the following steps.
 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Context-based restrictions**, and select **Network zones**.
 1. Click **Create**.

     Instead of creating a zone by using UI inputs, you can use the JSON code form to directly enter JSON to create a zone by clicking **Enter as JSON code**.
     {: note}

 1. Enter a unique name and a description.
 1. Enter the allowed IP addresses where an access request can originate.
 Include IP address exceptions in the deny list, if necessary.
 1. Enter the allowed VPCs.

     If you want to allow access from the VPC to public endpoints in your rule, include any public gateway IP addresses in the zone definition along with the VPC.
     {: important}

 1. Reference a service.
 Select the service type and then select a service.
 Click **Add** to associate the service's IP addresses with your network zone.

     If you're not sure what the service type is, view the table [Services integrated with context-based restrictions](docs/account?topic=account-context-restrictions-whatis#cbr-adopters).
     {: tip}

 1. Click **Next** to review your network zone.
 1. Click **Create**.

 You can continue by creating more network zones, or by creating rules.
-{: tip}

 ## Creating network zones by using the CLI
 {: #network-zones-create-cli}
 {: cli}

 By creating network zones, you establish a list of allowed locations where an access request originates.
 A set of one or more network locations can be specified by IP addresses such as individual addresses, ranges or subnets, and VPC IDs.
 After you create a network zone, you can add it to a rule.

 1. Install the [Context-based restrictions CLI plug-in](/docs/account?topic=cli-cbr-plugin#install-cbr-plugin) by running the following command:

    ```sh
    ibmcloud plugin install cbr
    ```
    {: pre}

 1. To create a network zone, use the [cbr-zone-create](/docs/account?topic=cli-cbr-plugin#cbr-zones-cli) command.

    The following example creates a network zone with a list of allowed network locations.

    ```sh
    ibmcloud cbr zone-create --name example-zone --description "Example zone description" --addresses 192.0.2.1,192.2.3.5-192.2.3.10
    ```
    {: pre}

    The following example creates a network zone with a service reference.
 For more information, see [Service references](https://test.cloud.ibm.com/docs/account?topic=account-context-restrictions-whatis&interface=cli#service-attribute).

     ```sh
     ibmcloud cbr zone-create --name example-zone-1 --description "Kube zone" --service-ref service_name=containers-kubernetes